Port Jefferson Branch: Kings Park Psychiatric Center Spur

-Kings Park Psychiatric run-off also known as KPPC is an abandoned spur off the Port Jefferson Branch for the Kings Park Psychiatric Center.
+The Kings Park Psychiatric run-off (KPPC) is an abandoned spur off the Port Jefferson Branch for the Kings Park Psychiatric Center.
 This spur started just west of Kings Park station, ran north of the station house, crossed Indian Head Road (Suffolk CR 14) and then curved north to cross New York State Route 25A, where it ran along the western edge of the hospital property, and ended at the Hospital's coal power plant.

 This spur was first used in 1896 for coal and passenger use on Sundays.
-The route was the second largest spur in the Long Island Rail Road system when it was first completed.
+The route was the second-largest spur in the Long Island Rail Road system when it was first completed.
 The route came to an end during the late 1980s.
 Nowadays, this abandoned route is a right-of-way for biking and is open to the public today.
-Also, today, only small fragments of rail remain as it most of it was removed during the demise of the complex.
+Only small fragments of rail remain, as it most of it was removed during the demise of the complex.